ANALYSIS-Social media-driven bank runs burden regulators with a bigger problem

 "They need to be looking for any signs of unsubstantiated rumors, panic starting to mount on social media, and they've got to do it around the clock," she said.

-(Reporting by Hannah Lang in Washington and Elisa Martinuzzi in London; additional reporting by Chris Prentice and Douglas Gillison in Washington and Elizabeth Howcroft in London; editing by Tommy Reggiori Wilkes and Jonathan Oatis)
+(Reporting by Hannah Lang in Washington and Elisa Martinuzzi in London; additional reporting by Chris Prentice and Douglas Gillison in Washington and Elizabeth Howcroft and Ludwig Burger in London; editing by Tommy Reggiori Wilkes and Jonathan Oatis)

 ((Hannah.Lang@thomsonreuters.com;))